ShubhamRSY/Tesla_stock_price/README.md

 # 🚀 Tesla Stock Price Prediction

+## 🌟 Project Motivation & Goal
+Stock prices are volatile and influenced by various factors such as market trends, company performance, and global events.
+This project aims to analyze **Tesla's stock price movements**, identify **patterns**, and build **forecasting models** to predict future stock prices.

+### **🎯 Objective**
+- Understand Tesla's historical stock price trends.
+- Determine whether the stock price is **stationary or non-stationary**.
+- Decompose stock price data into **trend, seasonality, and noise**.
+- Apply **multiple forecasting models** to predict future prices.
+- Compare model performance and select the best one for stock price forecasting.

+### **🔍 Key Solutions & Outcomes**
+✅ Identified **long-term stock price trends and seasonality patterns**.
+✅ Used **Augmented Dickey-Fuller (ADF) test** to check for stationarity.
+✅ Applied **SARIMA, LSTM, XGBoost, Prophet, and NeuralProphet** for forecasting.
+✅ Developed a **hybrid model (LSTM + XGBoost + Prophet)** that outperformed individual models.
+✅ Provided **next steps** for improving accuracy and deploying the model in a real-world scenario.

 ## 📈 A deep dive into forecasting Tesla's stock price using Machine Learning and Deep Learning.

 ## 📌 Overview